rails/rails/guides/source/performance_testing.md

 Rails.logger.level = ActiveSupport::BufferedLogger::INFO
 ```

-As +ActionController::Base.perform_caching+ is set to +true+, performance tests
+As `ActionController::Base.perform_caching` is set to `true`, performance tests
-will behave much as they do in the +production+ environment.
+will behave much as they do in the `production` environment.

 ### Installing GC-Patched MRI